Current as of January 2017 | Download print version (in PDF)

 - Annual disclosure of gifts of AUD $10,000 or more that are used to enable such "political expenditure" [Section 314AEC ].

-The Australian Tax Office (ATO) impact statement on the case and the released ATO draft tax ruling which outlines the Tax Commissioner's view on the definition of charity (Taxation Ruling TR 2011/4, Income tax and Fringe Benefits Tax: Charities ) includes a section on political purposes from paragraphs 70-73.
-It is understood that the ACNC will follow this ruling.
+The decision of the High Court in the case of AID/WATCH Incorporated v Commissioner of Taxation , provided clear support for the ability of organizations with charitable status to lobby or advocate.
+The Australian Tax Office (ATO) impact statement on that case and the released ATO draft tax ruling, which outlines the Tax Commissioner's view on the definition of charity (Taxation Ruling TR 2011/4, Income tax and Fringe Benefits Tax: Charities ), includes a section on political purposes from paragraphs 70-73.
+The Australian Charities and Not-for-profits Commission (ACNC) also has material on its website related to advocacy by charities.

 Australian charities may be established by natural or legal persons, both domestic and foreign.
 Therefore, it is possible that an Australian NPO may be controlled by a for-profit entity or an American grantor charity.